tgetgood/semos/README.md

 $ apt-get install node
 ```

 I'm not sure what verison this is currently at, so you may be better off downloading node from [github](https://github.com/joyent/node) and building it yourself.
+Requires at least node 0.6.6.

 Install npm